MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

     DL.add_load_groups(Lane)

-After adding loads, the :class:`LoadCase` object is added to grillage model for analysis using the ``add_load_case()`` function of :class:`OpsGrillage` class.
+After adding loads, the :class:`LoadCase` object is added to grillage model for analysis using the ``add_load_case()`` function of :class:`OspGrillage` class.
 Users repeat this step for any defined load cases.

 .. code-block:: python